 - Where is the company going in the next 5 years?

-- Self assessment: think of your strengths / weaknesses, what type of environment you work well in, as these are common questions that many people have trouble answering.
+Self assessment: think of your strengths / weaknesses, what type of environment you work well in, as these are common questions that many people have trouble answering.

-- Fill out any application forms given to you neatly and correctly.
+Fill out any application forms given to you neatly and correctly.
 Make your first impressions count!

-- Shake your interviewers’ hand firmly.
+Shake your interviewers’ hand firmly.
 Limp handshakes don’t convey confidence.

-- Sit upright in your chair, look alert and interested at all times – smile!!
+Sit upright in your chair, look alert and interested at all times – smile!!

-- Maintain eye contact with your interviewer.
+Maintain eye contact with your interviewer.

-- Actively listen to everything that is being told to you and ask appropriate questions such as: What makes a successful person in this company?
+Actively listen to everything that is being told to you and ask your own appropriate questions such as: What makes a successful person in this company?
 What induction and training will be provided?
 What is the vision for the organisation and how will the individual in this role be expected to contribute to that goal?
 What do you expect the successful candidate to achieve in this position within 6 months?
 12 months?
 2 years?

 Don’t make derogatory remarks about your present or former employers.

-- Decide whether this is a company or job that you are actually interested in.
+Decide whether this is a company or job that you are actually interested in.

-- Be ‘up-front’ with your consultant if you have any reservations or potential conflicts e.g. other job interviews.
-Adopt a ‘no surprises’ policy, as the consultant will be taking your details on face value (but will reference check).
+Be ‘up-front’ with your consultant if you have any reservations or potential conflicts e.g. other job interviews.
+Adopt a ‘no surprises’ policy, as the consultant will be taking your details as face value (but will reference check).
 If subsequent conflicting information results this will potentially undermine the consultants’ confidence in presenting you to prospective employers.

-- Your consultant will be in contact with you as soon as they have feedback for you.
+Your O’Neils consultant will be in contact with you as soon as they have feedback for you.
 Even if you are not successful in obtaining the role you applied for the consultants feedback can be used to help you in your future interviews.

 Treat every step as a learning experience.
 Although we may not succeed in placing every candidate we interview, it is our aim that your contact with O’Neils Personnel adds value to your career aspirations.
-Even if this handy hints sheet is the only thing you take home we hope that it helps you in the way you approach your next interview.
+Even if this tip sheet is the only thing you take home we hope that it helps you in the way you approach your next interview.